SombkeMaximilian/fluid-dynamics-simulation/README.md

 # 2D Fluid Dynamics Simulation

-A 2D fluid dynamics simulation library implemented in C++ using MPI and OpenMP.
+A 2D fluid dynamics simulation library implemented in C++.
 Poisson's equation is solved over a two-dimensional grid using the Jacobi iteration method.
 Contains a serial implementation, and a hybrid implementation using MPI and OpenMP.